 Organized in 2014, the Saints of Paints (http://www.thesaintsofpaint.com/) supports important regional non-profits by creating works of art to sell to hundreds of guests at novel galas.
 These organizations include RiverLink, Appalachian Wild, the Blue Ridge Parkway Foundation and Pisgah Legal Services.
 50% of sales of artwork during the month of October (in person or through the online store) will benefit the Appalachian Barn Alliance.
 The artists use their talent to help raise funds for non-profits with like-minded commitment to causes in the area.
 This is a great way to browse art and support a great cause.

 Please join us in preserving and celebrating the heritage and art of western North Carolina barns through this unique event.
-To insure that you can enter the studio on Sunday, October 4 (Opening Day) in the limited space, please call Sandy Stevenson at 828 380-9146 or email email@example.com for a confirmation email to use.
-Or call for more information.
+For information, please call Sandy Stevenson at 828 380-9146 or email email@example.com.

 Participating artists (listed in alphabetical order) are: Chris Bell (from Franklin), Tony Biddix, Cecil Bothwell, Christine Enochs, Mark Henry, Dana Irwin, John Mac Kah, Ruthanne Kah, Rebecca King- Hawkinson, Susan Kokora, Bryan Koontz, Cathy Mandeville, Deborah Squier, and Jane Voorhees.